-The Department of Human Services (DHS) provides financial assistance in certain circumstances to jobseekers.
+Services Australia provides financial assistance in certain circumstances to jobseekers.
 To find out if you are eligible for any Centrelink benefits, or to find a Centrelink Customer Service Centre in your area, use the Centrelink Payment Finder.

 Please note: If you receive a payout as a result of your position being made redundant, you may be subject to an Income Maintenance Period that will affect how quickly you can start receiving certain payments and allowances.

-If you wish to contact Centrelink directly, go to the “Contact us” page of the DHS website.
+If you wish to contact Centrelink directly, go to the “Contact us” page of the Services Australia website.

 Fair Entitlements Guarantee (FEG)

 Employees who lose their job because their employer went bankrupt or into liquidation may be able to get financial help from the Government.